Do I need an appointment to look at frames or meet with an optician?

 How should I clean my contacts?

 In most cases, contact lenses should be cleaned every night.
-For specifics on how to clean your contacts, please call and speak to Dr. Schneider or one of our opticians.
+For specifics on how to clean your contacts, please call and speak to Dr. Amaraweera or one of our opticians.

 Aren’t most contacts basically the same?